FlamesW/PSGenerator/README.md

 * Alt must have PS Gamepass~
 * Alt must afk in game 24/7~
 * Alt must have a good executor~
-* Note: The acount name must be full username.

 ```lua
 -- // Flame's PS Generator~